Soniya-seervi/JobTracker/README.md

 -> Check if user exits by checking the email and finding the match -> Check if password is correct by comparing the passwords.

+## Authentication Server Setup
+Every time the user makes requests, it has some tokens attached to it which needs to be verified before trying to fulfill the user's request.
+This is done to avoid someone else from getting access to the user's data and preventing him from tempering the data.